 Beth Malmskog is an assistant professor at Villanova University.
 Her research interests are in number theory, combinatorics, and arithmetic geometry, and applications to cryptography and coding theory.
 Beth is originally from Wyoming, and received her PhD in 2011 from Colorado State University.
 She also writes for PhD + epsilon, an AMS blog about early career issues.

-Beginning January 1, 2017, Karen Saxe is Director of the Washington Office of the AMS which works to connect the mathematics community with Washington decision-makers who impact science funding.
-Karen is DeWitt Wallace Professor in the Department of Mathematics, Statistics, and Computer Science at Macalester College in St. Paul, Minnesota.
+Karen Saxe is Director of the AMS Office of Government Relations which works to connect the mathematics community with Washington decision-makers who affect mathematics research and education.
 Over many years she has contributed much time to the AMS, MAA, and AWM, including service as vice president of the MAA and in policy and advocacy work with all three.
-She was the 2013-2014 AMS-AAAS Science & Technology Policy Congressional Fellow, working for Senator Al Franken on education issues, with focus on higher education and STEM education.
+She was the 2013-2014 AMS Congressional Fellow, working for Senator Al Franken on education issues, with focus on higher education and STEM education.
+In Minnesota she has served on the Citizens Redistricting Commission following the 2010 census and serves on the Common Cause Minnesota Redistricting Leadership Circle.
+She has three children and, when not at work especially enjoys being with them and reading, hiking and sharing good food and wine and beer with family and friends.

 Benjamin Thompson is a mathematics PhD student at Boston University studying generalizations of Poncelet’s Theorem in Algebraic Geometry.
 For his 2017 AMS-AAAS Mass Media Fellowship he wrote web stories and recorded radio spots for Voice of America.
 His stories focused on science relevant to VOA’s exclusively international audience.
 In 2014 he spent two days a week in a middle school classroom as a “resident scientist” through the NSF-GK12 GLACIER Fellowship.
 Ben chairs the Transportation Committee on Boston University’s Climate Action Plan Task Force and serves on the Board of Trustees as Treasurer at Better Future Project, a leading grassroots organization advocating for climate action in Massachusetts.
 Ben sings with the Boston Gay Men’s Chorus, but most enjoys singing sad country songs to his ukulele with friends.